Island Rail Corporation

 Frequently Asked Questions

-There has been much confusion and misinformation associated with the Island Rail Corridor over the years and we're here to answer some of these questions and/or clarify any misconceptions while also making clear where Island Rail Corp stands as a company.
+There has been much confusion and misinformation associated with the Island Rail Corridor over the years so the following FAQ is here to answer some of these questions and/or clarify any misconceptions while also making clear where Island Rail Corporation stands as a company.

-The Island Rail Corridor, as the railway corridor on Vancouver Island is known, runs from Victoria to Courtenay and from Parksville to Port Alberni.
+The Island Rail Corridor, as the railway corridor on Vancouver Island is known, extends from Victoria to Courtenay and from Parksville to Port Alberni, as well, an isolated right of way from Duncan to Lake Cowichan.
 The railway on Vancouver Island was previously known as the Esquimalt & Nanaimo (E&N) Railway, owned and operated by the Canadian Pacific Railway (CP) until the end of the 20th century.
-In the early 21st century, ownership and management of the railway and lands were transferred to the Island Corridor Foundation (ICF).
-The ICF is not a railway company but solely a landlord for the Island Rail Corridor.
-The railway operation itself is privately operated by an independent rail operator under contract with the ICF.
+In the early 21st century, ownership and management of the railway and lands were donated and transferred to the Island Corridor Foundation (ICF) in exchange for a sizeable tax receipt to CP.
+ICF is not a railway company but solely a landlord for the Island Rail Corridor at present.
+The railway operation itself is currently privately operated by an independent rail operator under contract with ICF.

-The Island Corridor Foundation (ICF) is a non-profit organization that acts as the landlord of the Island Corridor and is made up of representatives from all Regional Districts and First Nations that the corridor passes through, from Victoria to Courtenay and from Parksville to Port Alberni.
-The ICF holds the lands of the railway corridor in trust on behalf of the people of Vancouver Island.
-The ICF is not a railway company and is solely an owner and manager of the lands the railway tracks are on, not the railway operation itself.
+The Island Corridor Foundation (ICF) is a non-profit federal charity that acts as the present landlord of the Island Rail Corridor and is made up of representatives from all Regional Districts and First Nations that the corridor passes through, from Victoria to Courtenay, from Parksville to Port Alberni, and from Duncan to Lake Cowichan.
+ICF currently holds the lands of the railway corridor in trust on behalf of the people of Vancouver Island.
+ICF is not a railway company and is solely an owner and manager of the lands the railway tracks are on, not the railway operation itself.

-Island Rail Corp (IRC) is an incorporated and privately held company that, with identified stakeholders and collaboration, proposes a new vision for Island Rail.
-IRC is a privately held corporation proposing a new vision for Island Rail operating heavy freight-rail service from Port to Ports (P2P) between the West and East coast ports of Vancouver Island; Port of Alberni, and Port in Nanaimo, respectively, connecting with the Lower Mainland.
-Bidirectional rail traffic at Nanaimo terminals will connect with mainland Class I railway interchanges and the North American rail network via an enhanced high-capacity rail marine service.
+Island Rail Corporation (IRC) is an incorporated and privately held company that, with identified partners and stakeholders, is advancing a new vision for Island Rail.
+IRC proposes operating heavy freight-rail service from Port to Ports (P2P) between the West and East coast ports of Vancouver Island; Port of Alberni, and Port in Nanaimo, respectively, connecting with the Lower Mainland.
+Bidirectional rail traffic at Nanaimo terminals will connect with mainland Class I railway interchanges and the North American rail network via an enhanced high-capacity rail-marine service.
 Expanding terminals at Port Alberni to handle an influx in domestic and international freight with the P2P corridor providing the needed rail capacity while alleviating congestion at Vancouver terminals.
 IRC also proposes regional freight-rail service to local businesses along the Island Rail Corridor that can benefit from direct rail service.
 Additionally, as a byproduct of revenue-generating heavy freight service, IRC supports an intercity passenger service between Nanaimo, Victoria, and Courtenay as well as a higher frequency passenger rail service between Duncan, Langford, and Victoria.
 IRC envisions operating seasonal revenue-generating tourist trains as well between strategic tourism-centric Island Corridor points of interest.

-First Nations bands the Island Rail Corridor serves are directly consulted and involved with Island Rail Corp (IRC) strategy.
-All local nations will benefit from a fully operational Island Railway with the social benefits of passenger service and the economic benefits of freight service.
-Working in partnership with IRC, the First Nations can participate in a superior modern rail network operating to its full potential, an Island Rail Corridor that will provide a GREEN Transportation System serving Vancouver Island and markets beyond; an Island Rail System that not only meets but exceeds the social and economic objectives of a sustainable future for generations to come.
+First Nations bands the Island Rail Corridor serves are directly consulted and involved with Island Rail Corporation (IRC) strategy.
+All local Nations will benefit from a fully rebuilt Island Rail System including the social benefits of passenger service and the economic benefits of freight service.
+Working in partnership with IRC, these First Nations can participate in a superior modern rail network operating to its full potential, an Island Rail System that will provide a GREEN Transportation System serving Vancouver Island and markets beyond; an Island Rail System that not only meets but exceeds the social and economic objectives of a sustainable future for the next seven generations.
 This is an inclusive and substantial opportunity for all.

 Island Rail Corp has identified a variety of freight traffic and ALL rail traffic helps significantly reduce and keep excess heavy commercial vehicle traffic off of our already congested Island highways.
 On the passenger side, IRC supports intercity passenger service between Nanaimo, Victoria, and Courtenay, as well as higher frequency rail service on the South Island in the busy and largely populated CVRD and CRD regions.
 IRC envisions operating seasonal revenue-producing tourist trains as well between strategic Island Corridor points of interest.
 All passenger and freight rail services help keep excess passenger and commercial vehicle traffic off of our strained Island highway links.
 Rail service, passenger and freight, will remain operating reliably in any and all extreme weather conditions; much to the contrary of our highway system.

-At capacity, a large number of trains can independently operate over all portions of the Island Rail Corridor on a daily basis.
-The frequency of these trains can vary between geographical areas with higher passenger frequency on the South Island and high freight frequency from Port to Port over the Port Alberni to Nanaimo rail corridor.
+At capacity, a large number of trains can independently operate over all sections of a rebuilt and expanded Island Rail System on a daily basis.
+The frequency of these trains can vary between geographical areas, with higher passenger frequency on the South Island and high freight frequency from Port to Port over the Port Alberni to Nanaimo rail corridor.
 Not every train operates on a set schedule and as such, anytime is train time.
 In addition, track patrol and maintenance vehicles can be expected to be present on or around the Island Rail Corridor at any time.
 Once fully rebuilt and operational, increased rail activity on Vancouver Island will require accustomization.

 Island Rail Corridor infrastructure upgrades will be funded as part of a Public Private First Nations Partnership (PPFP) or P3 with costs shared largely by the Private Sector and additional funding provided by both Federal and Provincial levels of government.